Kuju29/DiscordBotNW/README.md

 ```
 connect to the running postgresql and run:
 ```
-CREATE USER nwbot WITH PASSWORD '[YOUR PASSWORD DEFINED IN DATABASE_URL]' CREATEDB;
+docker exec -it postgres psql -U postgres -c "CREATE USER nwbot WITH PASSWORD '[YOUR PASSWORD DEFINED IN DATABASE_URL]' CREATEDB;
 ```

 To install all npm packages, run: